 Q. Why does 2VR want Vermont to peaceably secede from the United States?

 A. The United States has become militarily, agriculturally, politically, economically, culturally, and environmentally unsustainable.
 US foreign policy is based on the doctrine of full- spectrum dominance, which is immoral, illegal, unconstitutional, and extravagantly expensive.
 US agricultural monoculture is dependent upon unpredictable and privately owned genetically modified life forms.
 US politics is entirely captured by corporate special interests that defend their incumbent privilege at all costs.
 The US is economically dependent upon the pixel wealth of the finance industry which creates a simulacrum of productivity and value out of thin air by issuing and repackaging debt and then making bets on it, to the detriment of investment in real production, innovation and progress.
-US environmental regulations support and encourage polluters and place no value on our Commons: our air, our water, our soil, and the other shared resources our communities hold dear.

 Q. Why does 2VR think Vermont can do better as an independent republic?